novia-financial/QuickCompare/ReadMe.md

 The `DifferenceBuilder` class raises an event when the status changes - subscribe to `ComparisonStatusChanged` to return an instance of `StatusChangedEventArgs`.
 This EventArgs instance has a property named `StatusMessage` which could be presented in a UI layer or used to measure timing of steps.

+An example of consuming this event can be found in the sample application.

 ### Database SQL queries

 The SQL queries are located in the folder DatabaseSchema/Queries.